Resolving disputes for separated parents

 Community service organisations and health professionals can also make referrals into the FDR service by contacting us.

-Family Dispute Resolution services are subsidised by the Commonwealth Government.
+Family Dispute Resolution services are subsidised by the Commonwealth Government Department of Social Services.
 A means-tested co-contribution is required from those accessing the service.

 The charge for FDR sessions are dependent on your income.
 Concession card / Health Care card holders and students are applicable for a reduced fee.